A canker sore is a painful, open sore in the mouth. Canker sores are white or yellow and surrounded by a bright red area. They are not cancerous.

 Canker sores are a common form of mouth ulcer.
 They may occur with viral infections.
-In some cases, the cause cannot be determined.
+In some cases, the cause is unknown.

-Canker sores may also be linked to problems with the body's immune (defense) system.
-The sores may occur after a mouth injury due to dental work, aggressive tooth cleaning, or biting the tongue or cheek.
+Canker sores may also be linked to problems with the body's immune system.
+The sores may also be brought on by:

 Anyone can develop a canker sore.
 Women are more likely to get them than men.
 Canker sores may run in families.

 Canker sores usually appear on the inner surface of the cheeks and lips, tongue, upper surface of the mouth, and the base of the gums.